SougatoB/RepData_PeerAssessment1/PA1_template_SB.md

 ## 5 20'00"             0.08
 ## 6 25'00"             2.09
 ```
-Finally, the time series plot is obtained as follows with the above dataframe.
+The time series plot is obtained as follows with the above dataframe.

 ```r